spcourse/python/en/tuples/10 tuples.md

 	  File "<stdin>", line 1, in <module>
 	AttributeError: 'tuple' object has no attribute 'append'

-So once a tuple is created, we cannot change the elements it contains or add more elements.
+So, once a tuple is created, we cannot change the elements it contains or add more elements.
 This what it means to be immutable; it *cannot be mutated* or changed at all.